 Discount and Discount Management

-The average discount to NAV of the Company's shares during the period was 12.6%, compared to the equivalent 17.7% figure from the prior year.
-The discount range was 4.2% to 16.7%.
-The share price discount to NAV ended the period at 11.5%.
-At the date of this statement the discount was 8.3%.
+The average discount to NAV of the Company's shares during the period was 7.4%, compared to the equivalent 12.6% figure from the prior year.
+The discount range was 3.3% to 12.5%.